Health and Exercise Physiology

 An analysis of conditions affecting the development of children with special needs.
 Methods for selecting and classifying such individuals will be explored, and strategies for adapting activities to meet the needs of differently-challenged individuals will be addressed and experienced.
 HEP major or permission of department chair.
 (Offered spring semesters.)
 Three hours per week.
 Four semester hours.
 (DN.)

 Readings, discussions, and individual research focused on pedagogy, measurement and evaluation, or some other facet of teaching health or physical education.
 At the conclusion of the seminar, students will present a research paper at an open meeting of the department.
 Prerequisite: This course can only be taken in conjunction with Education 453 and requires permission of the department chair.
 One hour per week.
 One semester hour.
 (XLP.)

 Note: HEP-465W is an elective course taken concurrently with EDUC-453.
 Students in the teaching track not selecting HEP-465W could complete the capstone requirement by scheduling HEP-446, 447, or 491W.

-This course is open to candidates for departmental honors and to other students with a special interest in the field of exercise and sport science.
-Prerequisite; HEP-100 and the permission of the departmental chair and project adviser.
+This course is open to candidates for departmental honors with a special interest in conducting a focused research project in the fields of public health and/or exercise physiology.
+Students must prepare both written and oral presentations to the department for approval in accordance with the College requirements.
+Prerequisite: Senior standing; Permission of the departmental chair and project adviser.
 (Offered spring and fall semesters.)
 Four semester hours.
 (XLP.)